The Windows Security app

-- Firewall & network protection, which has information and access to firewall settings, including Windows Defender Firewall
+- Firewall & network protection, which has information and access to firewall settings, including Windows Defender Firewall.

-- App & browser control, covering Windows Defender SmartScreen settings and Exploit protection mitigations
+- App & browser control, covering Windows Defender SmartScreen settings and Exploit protection mitigations.

-- Family options, which includes access to parental controls along with tips and information for keeping kids safe online
+- Family options, which includes access to parental controls along with tips and information for keeping kids safe online.

 If you hide all sections then the app will show a restricted interface, as in the following screenshot:

-Open the Windows Defender Security Center app
+Open the Windows Security app

-Search the Start menu for Windows Defender Security Center.
+Search the Start menu for Windows Security.